anjalisarawgi/mlops_sign_mnist/README.md

 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:
+> We configured our experiments using config files with Hydra.
+This allowed us to manage and modify hyperparameters.
+> Here is an example of how we set up and ran an experiment:
+> hydra:
+>  run:
+>    dir: .
+>  output_subdir: null
+>  job_logging:
+>    level: INFO
+>
+> hyperparameters:
+>  batch_size: 32
+>  learning_rate: 1e-3
+>  epochs: 3
+>
 --- question 12 fill here ---

 ### Question 13